 When we did not have indoor plumbing, people understood the need for outhouses and their ventilation.
 With bathrooms moving indoors, it was even more important to remove excess moisture and odors.
 Hence the presence of a building code to ensure the health and safety of people.

 The current building code now applicable to most municipalities requires bathrooms to have ventilation through an operable window or bathroom exhaust fan.
 Ventilation through a window is a minimum standard and cannot be considered to be reliable or effective.
+But you can also check other bathroom ventilation options.

 Expecting people to open the bathroom window to get rid of excess moisture is not reliable, particularly in cold weather.
 A bathroom exhaust fan with a vent is the best and most effective way of getting moisture out of your bathroom.